onap/vnfrqts-requirements/docs/Chapter8.rst

 -  Playbook Name relative path provided in the request as PlaybookName

--  Ansible Server Rest API is aware of playbook’s root directory which may vary from instance to instance or Ansible Server cluster to cluster.
+-  Ansible Server Rest API is aware of playbook's root directory which may vary from instance to instance or Ansible Server cluster to cluster.

 Ansible Playbooks will use the VNF instance name (passed using